 The best way to take in all the art and culture the city has to offer is with a Paris Museum pass.
 This pre-paid card means you’ll get free entry into over 70 monuments and museums across the city, including the Eiffel Tower, Notre Dame Cathedral, the Louvre, the Musee D’Orsay and the Paris Catacombs.
 The pass is valid for between 2-6 days giving you plenty of time to take in the best Paris attractions.
 Bear in mind most galleries and museums are closed on Mondays or Tuesdays, but if you visit on the first Sunday of the month, entry is generally free.

 The Eiffel Tower is Paris’ most iconic landmark and should be top of your list of things to do.
-A break to Paris almost always include a trip to the Eiffel Tower, but getting up early is recommended to avoid the queues.
+A holiday to Paris almost always include a trip to the Eiffel Tower, but getting up early is recommended to avoid the queues.
 Built between 1887-1889, the tower was once considered an eyesore, however today it’s thought of as the most visited tourist attraction in the world, and riding the elevator to the top floor rewards you with the most spectacular views in the city.
 Whilst you’re in the 7th arrondissement, it’s well worth visiting the Musee Rodin, a museum dedicated to the sculptor’s life and work.
 On sunny afternoons, the house and garden make a great day out.

 A trip to Paris aren’t complete without a trip to Notre Dame Cathedral.
 One of the best things to do in Paris, a climb to the top of this Gothic masterpiece gives you fantastic views of the city’s landmarks.
 Entry is free, but if you arrive before 10am, you’re likely to avoid the worst of the queues.
 It’s well worth paying the small additional entry fee to visit the bell towers and braving the 387 steps to the top for a glimpse of the stone gargoyles and the city’s rooftops.